Editors Note: This post was updated on 3/20/2017 to include examples on each of the traits.

-When shopping for a bar stool, things like price, availability and style affect your overall decision.
-But what about comfort?
+When shopping for a bar stool, things like price, availability, and style affect your overall decision.
+What about comfort?

 Here are 10 traits to look for in a comfortable bar stool:

 Stools with backs are usually your most comfortable because they give support on the back if you’re spending a lot of time on them.

 If you’re socializing for an hour or more at the bar or counter, a stool with a back will be much more comfortable.
-However, if it’s just a place to sit to have a cup of coffee or just to sit for a short time, backless stools work fine.
+However, if it’s simply a place to sit to have a cup of coffee or just to sit for a short time, backless stools work fine.

-Padded seats — as opposed to wood seats — are a preferable choice for comfort and are softer to sit on, but even wood seats can be upgraded to better comfort with tie-on seat pads (which can be removed for washing).
+Padded seats — as opposed to wood seats — are an excellent choice for comfort and are softer to sit on, but even wood seats can be upgraded to better comfort with tie-on seat pads, which can be removed for washing.

-Deep seats are seats that are wider from front to back and are ideal for taller people because they support the legs better without cutting into the thigh like a shallower seat would.
+Deep seats are wider from front to back and are ideal for taller people because they support the legs better without cutting into the thigh as a shallower seat would.

-Shallow seats (seats that are shorter from front to back) are good for people who are shorter because the legs tend to be shorter and are supported better.
+Shallow seats, which are shorter from front to back, are good for people who are shorter because the legs tend to be shorter and are supported better.

 Wide stools with deep seats are very comfortable for tall or larger people, but we find that they are comfortable to most and give a roomier and relaxed feeling if you have the room because they tend to be larger than most stools.